Abuse and Neglect

 A child where abuse is suspected may only be discharged if the discharge checklist (see below, and in the Te Puaruruhau Record Booklet) can be completed.
 If hospital staff are not confident that the arrangements proposed for safety are adequate (even if those arrangements are proposed by a statutory social worker), the child should not be discharged.

 - Caregivers who threaten to walk out with the

-In an emergency, alert the Duty Manager, call Code Orange (dial 777) and the Police.
-If the caregivers are threatening to remove the child, you cannot physically prevent them doing so unless their action will result in "immediate and serious injury" to the child (e.g. taking the child off the operating table or off a ventilator).
-You can usually negotiate, and if necessary point out that if they leave, you will be asking the Police to bring them back.
+In an emergency, alert the Duty Manager, call Code Orange and the Police.
+It is very rare for caregivers actually to remove a child once ADHB staff have raised a concern with a family about possible CAN.
+However, if a family threaten to do so, you cannot physically prevent them unless you form the view that their action will result in "immediate and serious injury" to the child.
+Although what this means is not clearly defined in law, you can almost always negotiate successfully with a family - if necessary pointing out that if they leave, you will be asking the Police to bring them back.